 The following text refers to AS/NZS 1680.2.5 Interior Lighting Part 2.5: Hospital and Medical Tasks.
 One should ensure that this version is current at the time of reading and verify whether or not national deviations exist.

-Clause 7.2 of this standard specifies the properties required of light source used in area where visual conditions appropriate to the detection of cyanosis should be provided.
+Clause 7.2 of this standard specifies the properties required of a light source used in areas where visual conditions appropriate to the detection of cyanosis should be provided.